 What is the Alt Attribute?

-The alt attribute, or alternative attribute, was designed to provide a
+The alt attribute, or alternative attribute or alt text or alt tag, was designed to provide a

 part of the HTML coding standard.
 Its uses are many: